-When sailing ahead, one steers with the main rudders of a vessel, the flanking rudders are not operational at that point.
-If one sails backwards, the propeller turns in the opposite direction, this is when one should steer with the flanking rudders.
-Flanking rudders are essential if one cannot make a turn with the convoy, which results in lots of steering and manoeuvring forwards and backwards.
+When sailing ahead, only the main rudders are used to steer and at that point, flanking rudders are not operational.
+When sailing backwards the propeller turns in the opposite direction, this is when flanking rudders should be used.
+Flanking rudders are necessary when you cannot make a turn with the convoy, which results in lots of steering movements.
 Conventional flanking rudders are always present, resulting in extra resistance when not used.

-When sailing ahead, one does not need flanking rudders, this is when the FLEX Flanking rudders are retracted into the vessel hull, which eliminates unnecessary resistance.
-This results in significant fuel savings.
-If one has to sail backwards to manoeuver, the FLEX Flanking rudders can be deployed to generate extra manoeuvring power.
+So what are the advantages of the Van der Velden® FLEX Flanking rudders?
+When sailing ahead the FLEX Flanking rudders are not operational, and are therefore retracted into the vessel hull.
+This minimises resistance, which results in significant fuel savings.
+When sailing backwards, the FLEX Flanking rudders can easily be deployed to generate extra manoevring power.

 2DWK Steering System